zak0/AppTycoon/doc/game_design.md

 Random events are essentially boosts that trigger at random.
 They can have a positive or a negative impact.

 ## Hidden Information and Hints
 Some information is hidden from the player until certain features are unlocked.
-For example, earnings broadcast for a product is initially hidden before unlocked by upgrades and hires.
+For example, earnings forecast for a product is initially hidden before unlocked by upgrades and hires.

 ## Money and Costs
 The company has running costs that need to be paid.
 Company premises have a running cost (rent + running cost, or only running costs when the property is owned by the company) and salaries need to be paid.
 Costs are directly deducted constantly from the company's funds.
 Costs are displayed as negative m/s (money per second).